-If The Fire Is In Your Apartment
+If the Fire Is In Your Apartment

-- If safe, close the door to the room where the fire is and leave the apartment. - Make sure EVERYONE leaves the apartment with you. - Take your keys. - Close, but do not lock, the apartment door. - Alert people on your floor by knocking on their doors on your way to the exit. - DO NOT USE THE ELEVATOR! - Use the nearest stairwell that is free of smoke to EXIT the building. - Activate the Manual Pull Fire Alarm located next to stairwell door. - Call Public Safety at (212)305-7979 or 911 once you reach a safe location. - Do not assume the fire has been reported unless firefighters are on the scene. - Meet the members of your household at a pre-determined location outside the building.
+- All apartments have hardwired detectors that only alarm within that apartment and report to lobby Fire Panel for investigation by Fire/Public Safety. - If a fire or smoke condition encountered and safe to do so then close the door to the room where the fire is and leave the apartment. - Make sure EVERYONE leaves the apartment with you. - Take your keys. - Close, but do not lock the apartment door. - Alert people on your floor by knocking on their doors on your way to the EXIT. - DO NOT USE THE ELEVATOR! - Use the nearest stairwell that is free of smoke to EXIT the building or go down at least three floors. - Activate the Manual Pull Fire Alarm located next to stairwell door. - Call Public Safety at (212) 305-7979 or 911 once you reach a safe location. - Do not assume the fire has been reported unless firefighters are on the scene. - Meet the members of your household at a pre-determined location outside the building.
 Notify the firefighters if anyone is unaccounted for.

-If The Fire Is Not In Your Apartment
+If the Fire Is Not In Your Apartment

-- Stay inside your apartment (Shelter in Place) and listen for instructions from firefighters unless conditions become dangerous. - If you must exit your apartment, first feel the apartment door and doorknob for heat.
-If they are not hot, open the door slightly and check the hallway for smoke, heat or fire. - If you can safely exit your apartment, follow the instructions above for a fire in your apartment. - If you cannot safely exit your apartment or building, call 911 and tell them your address, floor, apartment number and the number of people in your apartment. - Seal the doors to your apartment with wet towels or sheets, and seal air ducts or other openings where smoke may enter. - Open windows a few inches at top and bottom unless flames and smoke are coming from below. - Do not break any windows. - If conditions in the apartment appear life-threatening, open a window and wave a towel or sheet to attract the attention of firefighters. - If smoke conditions worsen before help arrives, get down on the floor and take short breaths through your nose.
-If possible, retreat to a balcony or terrace away from the source of the smoke, heat or fire.
+- If Fire strobes are flashing then you are in the Fire Alarm Zone (Floor in Alarm, Floor Above & Below) so if safe to do so need to evacuate down at least 3 floors. - If Fire strobes are not flashing, stay inside your apartment (Shelter in Place) and listen for instructions from firefighters or from announcements made from the lobby fire alarm Public Address (PA) system. - If necessary, partial or total building evacuations will be ordered via the lobby Fire Alarm PA system. - If you must exit your apartment, first feel the apartment door and doorknob for heat.
+If they are not hot, open the door slightly and check the hallway for smoke, heat or fire. - If you can safely exit your apartment, follow the instructions above for a fire in your apartment. - If you cannot safely exit your apartment or building, call 911 and tell them your address, floor, apartment number and the number of people in your apartment. - Seal apartment doors with wet towels or sheets, and seal air ducts or other openings where smoke may enter. - Do not break windows, open windows a few inches at top and bottom unless flames/smoke coming from below. - If conditions in the apartment appear life-threatening, open a window and wave a towel or sheet to attract the attention of firefighters. - If smoke conditions worsen before help arrives, get down on the floor and take short breaths through your nose.
+If possible, retreat to a balcony or room away from the source of the smoke, heat or fire.